PredictiveEcology/reproducible/cran-comments.md

 ## Release information

-This is a package update that accommodates needs to downstream dependencies.
-Several other enhancements and bugfixes are also included as outlined in the News, including small documentation updates.
+This is minor package update that addresses a critical bugfix for a certain class of objects.

 See `NEWS.md` for a full list of changes.